phpearth/docs/email.md

 Sending emails with PHP can be done with built in [mail function][mail-function] from the PHP core.
 But modern contact forms, headers customization, HTML formats of emails, SMTP sending, local development and testing email and other advanced functionalities are a must these days.
 That is why using libraries that can help you get up to speed with emailing in PHP is recommended.
-There are many competing open source librarires for sending emails with PHP available:
+There are many competing open source libraries for sending emails with PHP available:

 * [PHPMailer][phpmailer]
 * [Swift Mailer][swift-mailer]